birkb85/PCRemoteControl/README.md

 * Also consider making a shortcut to the executable and place the shortcut in the "shell:startup" folder.
-(press Win+R, write "shell:startup" and press enter, to open the folder) This will make the application run when the user logges on.
+(press Win+R, write "shell:startup" and press enter, to open the folder) This will make the application run when the user logs on.

 * Run the executable: "PCRemoteControl.exe".